I Miss You (Badfinger song)

-"I Miss You" is a song by the British power pop band, Badfinger.
-Written by Pete Ham for their first Warner Bros.
-LP (Badfinger), it served as the opening track and sole U.S. single for said album.
+"I Miss You" is a song by the Welsh rock band Badfinger.
+Originally written by Pete Ham in 1967 and demoed by The Iveys, it served as the opening track and sole U.S. single for their first Warner Bros.
+LP, Badfinger.

 Release

 "I Miss You" appeared on the Badfinger album in 1974 as the first track.
-That same year, the track was chosen to be the only single from the album in America (as well as Japan), where it was backed with the Ham/Evans track "Shine On" (also from Badfinger.)
+That same year, the track was chosen to be the only single from the album in America (as well as Japan), where it was backed with the Ham/Evans track "Shine On" (also from Badfinger).
 It did not chart.
 The single was not released in Britain.